dboddie-canonical-work/disgorged-docs/base-snaps.rst

 ``core22`` is the currently recommended base for the majority of snaps.
 But much like choosing a distribution base for a project or server, the best base for an application is dependent on an application’s requirements and which plugins or extensions a base supports.
 If there are specific dependencies that cannot be easily met with ``core22`` then ``core20`` is a valid and supported alternative, as is the older ``core18``.

-:ref:`Snapcraft extensions <snapcraft-extensions>` are a great way to easily bundle a set of common requirements into a snap, such as for running KDE Plasma or GNOME applications, but you need to select a base that’s supported by the extension you require.
+:ref:`Snapcraft extensions <snapcraft-extensions>` are used to bundle a set of common requirements into a snap, such as for running KDE Plasma or GNOME applications, but you need to select a base that’s supported by the extension you require.
 See :ref:`Supported extensions <supported-extensions>` for a list of which extensions support which bases.

 Base support was added with the release of :ref:`Snapcraft 3 <release-notes-snapcraft-3-0>`.
 As noted above, snaps created before this, and snaps not using the ``base:`` keyword, can still be built but they cannot use :ref:`specific new features <release-notes-snapcraft-3-0-base-exceptions>`.
 Instead, snaps built without bases inherit attributes from their respective build environments.